jaxyeh/accounts_api_rails/README.md

     $ rake db:seed

-> **NOTICE:** The JavaScript example can be found at `app/views/site/index.html.erb` and its running custom headers via AJAX requests.
+> **NOTICE:** The JavaScript example code can be found at `app/views/site/index.html.erb` where it handles the custom headers via AJAX requests.
+To validate the behavior, you may use `Inspect Element` tool provided by web browser and inspect Request Headers within the given actions every time you click on `Retrieve Account Details` button.

 ## API Documentation